The following on-site activities are provided for your group to enjoy at no additional cost:

 Adventure playground – suitable for children of 5 years upwards, this fantastic recreation area is available for all our visitors to use under adult supervision.
 Equipment includes slide, adventure trail, giant swing, timber climbing frame and mini bouldering wall.
 Download the risk assessment here.

 Butterfly trail – featuring brightly coloured butterflies fixed around the site, the trail is designed for younger visitors but can be used by everyone.
 Activity sheets and suggestions for use are available and can be downloaded here.

-Night lines – A nightline is a rope trail that you follow either at night or during the day wearing a blindfold providing for a completely unique experience our visitors love.
-There are 2 night line courses available on site.
+Night line – A nightline is a rope trail that you follow either at night or during the day wearing a blindfold providing for a completely unique experience our visitors love.
+There is one night line course available on site.
 Download the risk assessment here.